 A lot could go wrong inside the fan system.
 Some of the wires may be damaged, and it could be a short circuit, the motor may break down – the list is endless.

-You can always attempt to repair the fan – or call an HVAC professional to take a look at it.
+You can always attempt to repair the unit or buy a new fan– or call an HVAC professional to take a look at it.
 But repair comes with one major downside, i.e., finding replacement parts.
 Not many hardware stores stock these parts.
 Moreover, if you hire a professional, the cost would exceed the price of a new fan by the time you’re done.

-For the above reasons, if a fan you’ve been using starts making unfamiliar noises and you’ve tried blowing and vacuum cleaning it in vain, the more straightforward solution is to replace it.
-The good news is that bathroom exhaust fans are easy to replace.
+For the above reasons, if a very powerful exhaust fan you’ve been using starts making unfamiliar noises and you’ve tried blowing and vacuum cleaning it in vain, the more straightforward solution is to replace it.
+The good news is that quiet bathroom exhaust fans are easy to replace.
 Better still, you can take the opportunity to bring in a quieter replacement.

 Installing a Bathroom Fan for Quiet Operation

 For the best outcome, we recommend that you call in a professional to do the installation.
 That’s because even a small mistake during the installation process can contribute to bathroom fan noise.
 Just one missing screw can create a rattling sound that you won’t like.

 If you decide to install it yourself anyway, begin by reading through the user guide.
 Then proceed as follows;